K-avi/MusicTool/README.md

 Due to the lack of an actual syntax checker the parsing from command line is a bit buggy.
 Everything that "should be" correct is but some commands that "should be" incorrect sometimes aren't.

+To build MusicTool from source just type "make MusicTool" from command line.